 PiaSky

-A physician-administered shot for PNH*
+A shot for PNH that is given once every 4 weeks*

 PIASKY is a prescription medicine used to treat a disease called paroxysmal nocturnal hemoglobinuria (PNH) in adults and children 13 years of age and older who weigh at least 88 pounds (40 kg).